rogerjdeangelis/utl-simple-three-letter-commands-to-format-perplexity-AI-results-for-word-pdf-text-and-excel/README.md

       ....

-      The AI?  commands should be in your autocall library or in the sas performance package You can copy the or include the macro in you sas script, because command macros can act just like normal macros.
+      The AI?  commands should be in your autocall library or in the sas performance package You can copy or include the macro in your sas script, because command macros can act just like normal macros.

       For example

-      The results from the AIR promnpt will be formatted for MS Word in: d:/rtf/search1.rft
+      The results from the AIR prompt will be formatted for MS Word in: d:/rtf/search1.rft

        If you run another prompt the result will be in: